Duty of Care

 The services offered include a full range of waste disposal options, from prepaid brown sacks ideal if you have no bin storage area, to a range of wheeled bins 240, 360 and 1100 Litres in capacity and which are normally collected on a weekly basis.

-Please note: The Council run a closed lid policy and all bin lids must be completely closed and all bins must be accessible by 6.00am.
+Please note: The Council run a closed lid policy.
+All bin lids must be completely closed, and all bins must be accessible by 6.00am.

 The cost of each wheeled bin (per collection):

 |240 litre bin